tnebooks/12th-physics/content.en/electrostatics/_index.md

 potential difference V = Vo – VA, where _Vo_ is the potential at the origin and _VA_ is the potential at _x_ = 2 m is: (a) 10 V (b) –20 V (c) +20 V (d) –10 V

-**10\.** A thin conducting spherical shell of radius _R_ has a charge _Q_ which is uniformly distributed on its surface.
+**10\.** A thin conducting spherical shell of radius _R_ has a charge q _ which is uniformly distributed on its surface.
 The correct plot for electrostatic potential due to this spherical shell is

 VV V